hoytech/quadrable/README.md

 ![](docs/add-branch-empty.svg)

-Quadrable does not store empty nodes, so there are special node types (see FIXME) to indicate if either of the children are empty sub-trees:
+Quadrable does not store empty nodes, so there are special [node types](#nodetype) to indicate if either of the children are empty sub-trees:

 * Branch Left: The right node is empty.
 * Branch Right: The left node is empty.